Virginia's 55th House of Delegates district

 Virginia's 55th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 55 represents most of Albermale County and parts of Nelson and Louisa counties.
+District 55 represents most of Albemarle County and parts of Nelson and Louisa counties.
 The seat is currently held by Democrat Amy Laufer.

 Elections

 2017

 In the November 2017 election, Democrat Morgan Goodman ran against incumbent Fowler.